Eventonomy

 }

-Each provider file registers its own hook:
+Each provider file registers its own hook, for a tagged collection (notification channel or recurrence engine):

-// my-addon/includes/Providers/MyGatewayProvider.php
+// my-addon/includes/Providers/MyChannelProvider.php

 add_action( 'evnm_register_services', function ( $container ): void {